Wall Street quiet on last trading day of a strong year

 “There is an awful lot of optimism built into share prices right now that could set us up for disappointment.”

-Among sectors, the technology index .SPLRCT has been the best performer, up 37 percent and led by a gain of 87.6 percent in Micron Technology (MU.O).
+Among sectors, the technology index has been the best performer, up 37 percent and led by a gain of 87.6 percent in Micron Technology (MU.O).

-Telecom services .SPLRCL, down 5.7 percent, and energy .SPNY, down 3.7 percent, were the only two sectors to end the year in the red.
+Telecom services, down 5.7 percent, and energy, down 3.7 percent, were the only two sectors to end the year in the red.

 The rally is widely expected to extend into 2018, boosted by gains from a new law that lowers the tax burden on U.S. corporations.